-When dribbling the ball, prefers to keep close to the feet due to the restricted running mechanics and COD ability, or requires a wider area to control the ball.
-Able to kick both internal and external, especially without hip involvement.
-Goalkeeper might show some problem in side-stepping, walking backwards and landing after attempting to catch an aerial ball.
-The Athlete may have difficulty dribbling or controlling the ball when running, when requiring COD and against opponents.
-Requires more time to execute some skills, being a disadvantage against rapid opponents.
-Speed and accuracy of the long pass are usually affected.
-Incomplete follow-through.
-Can stop the ball with the affected leg but kicks with the non-affected leg.
-Can use the paretic arm in defensive skills-against the opponent.
-Keeps the ball close to the body because player's preference is to use the non-affected leg.
-However, uses different techniques to achieve better quality when driving the ball, such as a tendency to use only one leg.
-Can contact the ball using both internal and external surface of feet.
-The affected side is weak in defensive actions.
-Kicking across the body (midline) is possible, but some balance problems may be observed.
-Goalkeeper still having problems in side-stepping but able to catch the ball with both hands, although some asymmetry is observed. --- --- ---
+- When dribbling the ball, prefers to keep close to the feet due to the restricted running mechanics and COD ability, or requires a wider area to control the ball. - Able to kick both internal and external, especially without hip involvement. - Goalkeeper might show some problem in sidestepping, walking backwards and landing after attempting to catch an aerial ball. - The Athlete may have difficulty dribbling or controlling the ball when running, when requiring COD and against opponents. - Requires more time to execute some skills, being a disadvantage against rapid opponents.
+Speed and accuracy of the long pass are - Speed and accuracy of the long pass are usually affected.
+Incomplete follow-through. - Can stop the ball with the affected leg but kicks with the non-affected leg. - Can use the paretic arm in defensive skillsagainst the opponent. - Keeps the ball close to the body because player's preference is to use the non-affected leg.
+However, uses different techniques to achieve better quality when driving the ball, such as a tendency to use only one leg. - Can contact the ball using both internal and external surface of feet. - The affected side is weak in defensive actions. - Kicking across the body (midline) is possible, but some balance problems may be observed. - Goalkeeper still having problems in side-stepping but able to catch the ball with both hands, although some asymmetry is observed.